Will I have to pay capital gains if I sell my house and buy another In Texas

 Selling a house can change your tax duties:

-- Tax Obligations Post-Sale: Sellers need to pay taxes owed up until the property is sold.
+• Tax Obligations Post-Sale: Sellers must pay taxes owed until the property is sold.
 Any amounts owed are usually settled during the sale.

-- Adjustments: During the closing, tax adjustments are made to ensure all parties meet their responsibilities.
+• Adjustments: During the closing, tax adjustments ensure all parties meet their responsibilities.

 Knowing these points can make the selling and buying process smoother.